| Getting your Trinity Audio player ready... |

 UCLA MBA GMAT Scores: A 5-Year View

-As you’ll see below, the UCLA MBA average GMAT score and UCLA GMAT score range for the middle 80% of the class dipped slightly for the class of 2022.
-Again, it’s hard to say yet whether we can attribute this to “the COVID effect,” but regardless, the GMAT scores of Anderson MBA students remained fairly impressive.
+As you’ll see below, the UCLA MBA average GMAT score and the GMAT score range for the middle 80% of the class showed an increase for the class of 2026.
+Whatever the reason, the GMAT scores of Anderson MBA students remained impressive.
 Let’s take a look.

 UCLA MBA GMAT Scores: 5-Year Data

-It’s worth noting here that the “middle 80%,” or “mid-80%,” as it’s also called, is the GMAT score range within which 80% of people in a school’s class scored, with 10% of the class scoring higher than that range and 10% scoring lower.
+It’s worth noting here that the “middle 80%” is the GMAT score range within which 80% of people in a school’s class scored, with 10% of the class scoring higher than that range and 10% scoring lower.
 You can read more about the middle 80% in this article about what schools consider a good GMAT score.

 KEY FACT: